In 2007, a list of the wonders of the modern world was made.

 The statue of Christ the Redeemer in Brazil

 The first suggestion of building a religious statue overlooking the city of Rio de Janeiro was made in the 1850s, but it was rejected.
 After a petition in the 1920s, it was agreed to and a design chosen.
 Construction of this huge statue began in 1922, and took nine years to build.
-It is almost 30m tall with the 8m tall pedestal it stands on.
+It is almost 30m tall with the 8m high pedestal it stands on.
 The arms stretch out to 28m, pointing north and south.
 The statue was constructed in pieces that were carried up the mountain.
 In 2003, escalators and walkways were installed so that it is now possible to get onto the platform the statue stands on.

 The mountaintop city of Machu Picchu in Peru